vandana28/anagram-application/README.md

  curl -i -X GET 'http://localhost:3000/propernoun/sail.json?flag=true' HTTP/1.0 200 OK
 ...
+{"anagrams": ["sial", "lasi", "lisa", "lias"]}%
+```

-{"anagrams": ["sial", "lasi", "lisa", "lias"]}% -> When proper nouns can be included, they are converted to lowercase for convenience sake.
+- When proper nouns can be included, they are first converted to lowercase for convenience sake.
 Here the word 'Lisa' is included in the list of anagrams
-```

 ## Additional features that can be added to the API: